-Without an electronic system, prescriptions have to be called in to a pharmacy or written out by hand by a doctor.
-This leaves room for a lot of errors, especially with doctors’ frequently messy handwriting.
-Incorrect reading of a doctor’s prescription could lead to the patient receiving the wrong medication, which could make them more ill.
-With electronic records, a doctor can log in to the patient’s chart, choose the medication and dosage from a drop down list and send the information electronically directly to the pharmacy.
+Without an electronic system, prescriptions have to be called in to a pharmacy or written out by hand by a physician.
+This leaves room for a lot of errors, especially with physicians’ frequently messy handwriting.
+Incorrect reading of a physician’s prescription could lead to the patient receiving the wrong medication, which could make them more ill.
+With electronic records, physicians can log in to the patient’s chart, choose the medication and dosage from a drop down list and send the information electronically directly to the pharmacy.

 As you can see, there are many reasons to upgrade a paper chart system to an electronic medical records system.
 One of the most popular categories of medical software available today, more and more medical practices are reaping the benefits of EMR.